 Led by Denise Hill, the Engagement team is responsible for the operational delivery of VisitScotland’s Quality Assurance Scheme and also offers support and advice to a mixed audience of tourism businesses.
 They also work on route development and partnerships, global intermediary marketing strategy, internationalisation platform and intermediary account strategy and global travel trade strategy and delivery.

 Led by Manuela Calchini, the Information team is responsible for the VisitScotland iCentre network and aims to provide excellent face to face customer service and inspired information to visitors.
-The team also manages our retail and ticketing offering, Outreach and Coo-Van programme delivery plus the VisitScotland iKnow Partner programme development and delivery.
+The team also manages our retail and ticketing offering and the VisitScotland iKnow Partner programme development and delivery.

 Regional Leadership and Development